Jeevan-Ti/RobotManipulator/index.md

 </p>

 <p align="justify">
   &emsp; In the 1st semester of college I won in some very easy(not for a novice like me at that time though) technical competitions as any fresher, where I felt, kind of a reconnection with the maker in me.
-And through those competitions I found this great student club at Lovely Professional University -LPU, called Robotics and Intelligent Systems Community <a href="https://www.facebook.com/RISC.LPU/"> <b>RISC-LPU</b></a>, whose motto says <b>"Learn Implement Share"</b>.
+And through those competitions I found this great student club at Lovely Professional University -LPU, called Robotics and Intelligent Systems Community <a href="https://www.facebook.com/RISC.LPU/" target="_blank"> <b>RISC-LPU</b></a>, whose motto says <b>"Learn Implement Share"</b>.
 In this club I found greatly motivated and enthusiastic students who were going an extra-mile to implement their domain knowledge and at the same time organising workshops to share their experience.
 Our mentor and founder of RISC-LPU, Asst Prof. Bikash Kant sir, motivated me to take up a project on Robot Manipulator which was'nt explored by the club that time.
 </p>

 <p align="justify">